Legion-Expansion/Legion-Expansion/README.md

 These should use a red tint.

-Add to the same path as the unit's json file:
+Add to the same path as the unit's JSON file:

 - filename format: `l_unit_icon_buildbar.png`
 - 60px x 60px